jonashackt/pulumi-talk/README.md

 > What would help is better docs - last I checked the docs were not good at all and in a lot of typescript and nodejs.
 I feel more people who would be doing this would be more comfortable with python and the docs for python were weak.
 For something like this you need great docs.
   I know there is a guy in a thread who is tired of ansible but man are the docs pretty good.
 You can literally google 'ansible <thing> module' and the page comes up.
 I'll look at it again when the docs are better.
  (reddit: https://www.reddit.com/r/devops/comments/bcdwsn/pulumi/)

+#### JavaScript! --> Use "every" program language you like is currently simple marketing joke

+If you have a look at the docs, you'll soon notice, that the Pulumi JavaScript/Typescript docs are great - but choosing Python already is quite disillusioning.
+And isn't simply there!
+And no other language as well.

+And one question: Is it really a good idea to have a full blown programming language available?
+Do you remember the Design Patterns guys?
+I once had to integrate a framework, a mathematician build who bought a design pattern book before O_O

+__Meme: Mathematician__

 ### Large Community vs Small Community